1 / 5

 In a series of research seminars, we investigated strategies for reducing surface erosion in weathered rammed earth surfaces.
 Here, the focus was on strategies for braking vertical water runoff, such as by corrugating the surface or optimizing the surface texture.
 For each strategy, different implementation variants were considered and test wall sections were created for them.
 A subsequent rough simulation of the natural erosion process by artificial sprinkling allowed an evaluation in functional and aesthetic terms.

-Lehmlabor investigates future potentials of clay and earth as building materials.
-Our field of activity includes experimental investigation of architectural aspects in the context of research and teaching, as well as the implementation of new findings in planning and building practice.
+lehmlabor explores future-oriented potentials of earth as a building material.
+We investigate architectural aspects in the context of research and teaching and implement new findings in design and building practice.